 Seawater chemistry manipulation

 Experimental conditions were maintained using a flow-through seawater system in Friday Harbor, Washington, USA.
-Water entering the system was filtered (down to 0.2-µm), UV sterilized, and CO2-depleted using membrane contactors (Membrana, Charlotte, North Carolina, USA) under partial vacuum.
+Water entering the system was filtered (to 0.2-µm), UV sterilized, and CO2-depleted using membrane contactors (Membrana, Charlotte, North Carolina, USA) under partial vacuum.
 Three experimental treatments were chosen to correspond with dissolved CO2 levels of 400, 700 or 1000 ppm in the atmosphere.
 These levels correspond to near current ambient oceanic conditions, projections for mid-century pCO2, and end-of-century, respectively (IPCC 2007).
 Selected CO2 levels also reflect those currently observed in near and inshore marine waters of the northeastern Pacific (Feely et al. 2008, 2010).
 These three treatments will be referred to throughout the manuscript as Ambient, MidCO2, and HighCO2.
-Set-point pH levels were determined with the program CO2SYS (Robbins et al. 2010) using an average alkalinity of 2060 µmol kg-1 based on total alkalinity measurements taken the week prior to the experimental trial.
+Set-point pH levels were determined with the program CO2SYS (Robbins et al. 2010) using an average total alkalinity of 2060 µmol kg-1 based on total alkalinity measurements taken the week prior to the experimental trial.

 Larval C. gigas were held in 3-L microcosms within a large reservoir filled with the respective treatment water.
-Ambient air stripped of CO2 by a CO2 adsorbtion unit (Twin Tower Engineering, Broomfield, Colorado, USA) was used to aerate the seawater within the reservoirs This replaced oxygen lost through the degassing process.
-Reservoir pH was continuously monitored by a Durafet III pH probe (Honeywell, Morristown, New Jersey, USA) and pure CO2 (Praxair, Danbury, , USA) was added to each system by a Honeywell UDA2182 pH controller in order to maintain pH in the three systems.
+Ambient air stripped of CO2 by a CO2 adsorbtion unit (Twin Tower Engineering, Broomfield, Colorado, USA) was used to aerate the seawater within the reservoirs through a Venturi injector into the larger reservoir of treatment water.
+This replaced oxygen lost through the degassing process.
+Reservoir pH was continuously monitored by a Durafet III pH probe (Honeywell, Morristown, New Jersey, USA).
+When the probe registered that the treatment’s pH strayed from its set point, a solenoid would open or close to allow more or less pure CO2 (Praxair, Danbury, Connecticut, USA) to be injected via the Venturi.
+The Durafet probe information was fed into a Honeywell UDA2182 pH controller, which also controlled the solenoids.

 Seawater was pumped from the reservoir into larval microcosms through irrigation drippers (DIG Industries, Sun Valley, California, USA) at a rate of 1.9-L h-1.
 An outflow tube at the top of the microcosms fitted with 35-µm mesh allowed water to exit the microcosms while retaining larvae.
 All systems were equilibrated to the correct treatment level 48 hours prior to the start of the experiment.
 Water temperature was held at 20.4°C ± 0.4°C